munificent/craftinginterpreters/book/scanning.md

 print -123.abs();
 ```

-This prints `-123` because `-` has lower precedence than `.`.
-We could fix that
+This prints `-123` because negation has lower precedence than method calls.
+We
-by making `-` part of the number literal.
+could fix that by making `-` part of the number literal.
 But then consider:

 ```lox
 var n = 123;